MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 - **1**: Power Automate for desktop authenticates to the corporate proxy server using the current user's credentials.

-## Configure Power Automate for desktop to authenticate to a corporate proxy server using Windows Credentials
+## Configure Power Automate for desktop to authenticate to a corporate proxy server using Windows credentials

 IT administrators may set the following registry key to configure Power Automate to use a generic credential from Windows’ Credential Manager to authenticate to a corporate proxy server.